rafaelytakei/nuxt-composition-test/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

-### `store`
+### `store` - IMPORTANT CHANGES (-Vuex; +Pinia)

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.
+This directory contains the [Pinia](https://pinia.esm.dev/) store files.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
+- Why not Vuex?
+  - Doesn't integrate well with Composition API nor TS
+- Why Pinia?
+  - Good Composition API/TS support
+  - Vuex 5 will be built based on Pinia, so should be an easy transition if necessary later on